DanielIVirlan/Weather-analysisis-data/README.md

 2. cd Weather-analysisis-data

-3. ensure to make the requirements in requirements.txt
+3. pip install -r requirements.txt

 4. Run the Jupyter Notebook or Python scripts to start the analysis.